David-Horjet/Tipp3r/README.md

 Tipp3r uses Reown AppKit for Web3 transactions.
 Here's how donations are processed:

 1. Fetch the creator's wallet address from Supabase.
-2. Use Reown AppKit's `solana_signAndSendTransaction` method to send SOL.
+2. Use Reown AppKit's `sendTransaction` method to send SOL.
 3. Wait for the transaction to be confirmed.
 4. Show success message & update transaction history.